medialab/xan/docs/cmd/search.md

                              count the total number of non-overlapping pattern matches per row and report it in a new column with given name.
                              Does not work with -v/--invert-match.
-    -B, --breakdown          When used with --patterns, will count the total number of non-overlapping matches per pattern and write this count in one additional column per pattern.
-You might want to use it with --overlapping sometimes when your patterns are themselves overlapping.
     --overlapping            When used with -c/--count or -B/--breakdown, return the count of overlapping matches.
 Note that this can sometimes be one order of magnitude slower that counting non-overlapping matches.